+There is no “traditional” eBook format guide.
 We’re writing that guide.
-You and I. By the choices we make.
-We are our own formatting gods.
+You and I. By the choices we make, we’re our own formatting gods.

-Indie writers are the “publishing world.”
+- Indie writers are the “publishing world.”
 A portion of it, anyway.
-We are authors and promoters and publishers.
-Paper book publishers have their own formatting guidelines, often different from each other’s.
-Those guidelines evolved, too: different in the 30s than the 60s than the 00s.
+We are authors and editors, promoters and publishers.

 - “Upholding tradition.”
 The trad standards for print books developed to make the book readable and most profitable for the publisher.
 For instance, paragraphs are indented instead of set off with a space to save paper.

 - “Consistency” is relative.
 Trad publishing formatting guidelines often differ from publisher to publisher.
 And those guidelines evolved, too—different in the 30s than the 60s than now.